-It’s been a hot second since my last goals post, so I figured not only was it time for a new one.
+A hot second passed since my last goals post, so I figured not only was it time for a new one.
 Clearly the monthly thing wasn’t working out so well.
 Maybe a seasonal post would be more appropriate (and realistic!).
-A lot has changed since October.
+A lot changed since October.
 My objectives this time around will reflect that and be slightly more chill.
 Basically, we’re going to stay at the top of the Maslow pyramid – how delightful!
+Summer goals.

 But first, here’s a little recap of the last six months to get the ball rolling.